Grey Global Group

 Grey Group is a global advertising and marketing agency with headquarters in New York City, and 432 offices in 96 countries, operating in 154 cities.
-It is organized into four geographical units: North America; Europe, Middle East & Africa, Asia-Pacific and Latin America.
+It is organized into geographical units: North America; Europe, Middle East and Africa, Asia-Pacific, and Latin America.

-As a unit of communications conglomerate WPP Group, Grey Global Group operates branded independent business units in many communications disciplines, including advertising, direct marketing, public relations, public affairs, brand development, customer relationship management, sales promotion, and interactive marketing, through its subsidiaries: Grey, G2, GHG, GCI Group, MediaCom Worldwide, Alliance, G WHIZ, and WING.

-Grey Group's international clients include Procter & Gamble, GlaxoSmithKline, Nokia, British American Tobacco, Diageo, Volkswagen, Novartis, Wyeth, Canon, DirecTV, and 3M.

-The company has won 10 Cannes Lions, an Addy, a Clio and an Emmy Award.
-Grey Group's European network, Grey EMEA, won 26 Euro Effie awards, and is the five-time Euro Effie Agency Network of the Year, in the four consecutive years of 2005–2008 and again in 2012.
+It is a unit of communications conglomerate WPP Group.

 History

 Founded in 1917 by Lawrence Valenstein and Arthur C. Fatt, Grey Global Group began as a direct marketing company named Grey Studios, reflecting the color of the wall of its original quarters, changing to Grey Advertising in 1925.

 In 1956, Grey acquired its first major client, Procter & Gamble.
 In 1961, billings reached $59 million and in the same year, Herbert D. Strauss was named president and the firm expanded domestically and internationally.
 In 1961, the firm opened an office in Los Angeles, and in 1962 the firm opened an office in London and in 1963 in Japan.
 In 1964, billings reached $100 million.

 In 1965, the firm went public, trading on the Nasdaq exchange, and the firm expanded into the use of psychographics (the analysis of consumer lifestyles).
 In 1966, Grey became one of the top 10 agencies in the U.S.

 In 1967, Strauss was named chief executive officer and chairman, and Edward H. Meyer was named president.
 In 1969, Strauss was named chairman In 1970, Meyer was named chief executive officer.

 In the 1970s, Grey was responsible for several popular ad campaigns including Star Wars toys for Kenner, aspirin and toothpaste for SmithKline, and Stove Top Stuffing for Kraft General Foods.

 In 1973, Strauss died of a heart attack.

 Through the 1960s and 1970s, Grey continued to acquire major accounts, and grew into related communication fields.
 In 1970, Meyer became chief executive officer and would remain in that position for 36 years.